Ares-Developers/Ares-docs/new/tiberium/storage.rst

 .. warning:: Storage on undeployable refineries like the Slave Miner is not supported.
 Slave Miners cannot provide storage space, because it is lost whenever the building undeploys.

-.. index: Refineries; Storage logic has been restored.

 .. versionadded:: 0.5